Virginia Tech® home

 1. Senators must be:

-1. Enrolled as a full-time undergraduate student at the Blacksburg campus and in good standing academically and with the Honor System and Student Conduct at the time of application and throughout the entire term.
+1. Enrolled as a full-time undergraduate student at the Blacksburg campus and in good standing academically and with the Honor System, Student Conduct, and the Corps of Cadets (if applicable) at the time of application and throughout the entire term.

-2. Able to physically attend meetings and other role engagements.
+2. Able to physically attend meetings and other role responsibilities.

 Section 3: Duties and Responsibilities